-Bottom up estimating is the process of estimating individual tasks and rolling them up into an overall project estimate.
+Bottom up estimating is the project management technique of estimating individual tasks and then combining them into an overall project estimate.

-Any of the three types of estimates can be used together with bottom up estimating.
+Any of the three main types of estimates can be used together with bottom up estimating.

 Bottom up estimating is used in conjunction with each or any of these.
 The three estimate types are used on individual tasks, which are then “rolled up” into the overall project.